 - Advertising expenses: newspaper, telephone directories, websites, etc.

-- Talking to clients on the phone.
+- Time spent talking to clients on the phone.

-- Rent on shop space
+- Rental and upkeep on shop space

 - Cleaning the shop

 - Time spent organizing fabric samples so they are ready for the client to look at.

 - cost of vehicle

 - garbage collection